Groups vs segments

 - From the Subscribers list — select one or more subscribers using the checkboxes, then choose Add to group from the bulk-action menu and pick the target group.

-- During CSV import — on the upload screen, use the group multi-select dropdown to pick one or more existing groups, and every contact in the file is added to them.
-(Group IDs are not part of the CSV itself.)
-The bulk-upsert API takes a different route: each contact in the payload can carry
+- During CSV import — on the upload screen, use the group multi-select dropdown to pick one or more existing groups, and every contact the import newly creates is added to them.
+Subscribers already on your list are skipped by the import and will not join the group — add those from the Subscribers list instead, or use the API's

 Remove subscribers from a group